Irdroid/Irdroid-USB/README.md

 * Compatible with the Irdroid USB Infrared Transceiver
 * Automatically displays remote buttons from a lirc conf file
 * Status LOG (for Debug)
+* Recording mode
+* Converted to Android Studio project

 The App supports the following hardware:

-* USB Infrared Transceiver ( http://www.irdroid.com) | connected with USB OTG Cable
+* USB Infrared Transceiver ( http://www.irdroid.com) | connected with USB OTG Cable or directly to USB A port of any Android STB
 * DP USB IR TOY | Connected with USB OTG cable